 How Can You Obtain These Services?

-Vet Centers provide free and confidential bereavement counseling at 300 Vet Centers across the country.
+Vet Centers provide no cost, confidential bereavement counseling at Vet Centers across the country.

-You may use the Location Finder (please omit apartment or unit numbers in the search bar) to find the nearest Vet Center, or you may call our Vet Center Call Center at 1-877-927-8387 available 24 hours a day, 7 days a week.
+Find a Vet Center near you by using the Location Finder (please omit apartment or unit numbers in the search bar), or you may call our Vet Center Call Center at 1-877-927-8387.